shyyhs/paper-reading/README.md

 ## Read papers from ACL1980 and ACL1981
 ## Mainly working on LREC and ACL papers.

+# 12.10
-## 12.10 Finally, I've finished my LREC and ACL paper, hope they can be accepted :)
+## Finally, I've finished my LREC and ACL papers, hope they can be accepted :)

 # 12.10